logicalmechanism/distributed_representation/README.md

-# The Mint-Lock-Stake DAO Model With Threshold-based Actions
+# A Model Mint-Lock-Stake DAO With Threshold-based Actions

-A proof of concept that models a semi-liquid `mint-lock-stake` DAO designed to collect Lovelace for threshold based actions.
-The semi-liquid nature allows the purchasing power of the token, given to the delegator, to still be used as if it was lovelace as it represents a one-to-one lovelace connection.
+A proof of concept that models a semi-liquid `mint-lock-stake` DAO designed to collect Lovelace from users wishing to use the threshold-based actions.
+The semi-liquid nature allows the purchasing power of lovelace to be maintained as the mirror token represents a one-to-one lovelace connection but the staking power is given to the DAO.

 ![Mint-Lock-Stake DAO Model](images/complete_flow.png)

 # Building

 The dao data contract assumes a starter NFT will be provided at compile time.
-This information is contained in the `start_info.json` file.
+The uniqueness of this starter token must be guarenteed.
+The policy id and token name information is contained in the `start_info.json` file.
+This file also contains the pool id for the stake contract as well as a random hex string.

 ```json
 {